 There I was, standing on the edge of terra firma in Denmark, looking across a dark sea of chilly water towards a distant Sweden.
 Dawn was breaking and I was stark naked.

-Why I was standing there, ready to jump into the cold water, can be blamed upon something I experienced on a winter’s night in Appalachia.
+Why I was standing there, ready to jump into the cold water, can be blamed upon something I experienced on a cold winter’s night in Appalachia.

 To explain how this bizarre moment came about, I will first explain the circumstances that led me to take off all my clothes in public in a foreign land – not normally a habit of mine.
-(Except for that time in Finland.)
+(Well, except for that time in Finland.)

 When I moved to the mountains, I was an uptight, stressed-out mess.
 Years of single parenting, a year of intense care-giving for my father, the death of my unique and wonderful artist sister, the incessant struggles of being self-employed in the documentary film business had all taken a toll on my equilibrium.